-The small group noted that there are a number of general considerations that apply to catch limit options such as: 1) the multispecies nature of the fishery and the potential for reducing skipjack catches from bigeye tuna conservation, 2) the complexities involved in allocating limits within the WCPFC and then further to the vessel level by CCMs, 3) the need for in-season monitoring of limits, 4) issues associated with deriving bigeye tuna catch estimates, and 5) various implementation and administrative issues.
+The small group noted that there are a number of general considerations that apply to catch limit options such as: 1) the multispecies nature of the fishery and the potential for reducing skipjack catches from bigeye tuna conservation, 2) the complexities involved in allocating limits within the WCPFC and then further to the vessel level by CCMs, 3) the need for in-season monitoring of limits, 4) issues associated with deriving bigeye tuna catch estimates in near real-time, and 5) various implementation and administrative issues.

 Options reviewed were a) "global" purse seine TAC, b) flag-based TACs, c) Individual Vessel Quotas, and d) zone-based limits.
-A global TAC would be simple to establish, but it is blunt tool, and would likely result in a race to the fish scenario.
+A global TAC would be simple to establish, but it is blunt tool, and would likely result in a race-to-fish scenario.
 Flag-based limits could be difficult to agree upon based on how they were allocated by the WCPFC.
 In addition, flag-based limits could also be viewed as undermining the PNA Vessel Day Scheme.
-This option, however, could prevent the potential race to fish that would occur under a global TAC option.
+This option, however, could prevent the potential race-to-fish that would occur under a global TAC option.

 Individual vessel limits would require substantial administration at the national level and less on the commission level, but advances in electronic reporting could help monitoring vessel catches and limits.
+The accurate estimation of purse seine bigeye catch remains a substantial challenge.
 IVQs offer potential incentives for the vessels to reduce their bigeye tuna catch.
 Opportunities for quota transfer could be incorporated into the program design, with potential for new market-based tools to administer and enforce quotas.